Let's Love (album)

 Let's Love is an album by jazz singer Peggy Lee that was released in 1974.
 It was her first for Atlantic Records after many years with Capitol.
 The title track was written, arranged, produced by Paul McCartney.
+The album received a highly positive critical reception.

+Background

+In 1974, Peggy Lee changed labels from her longtime Capitol to Atlantic Records.
+The album did not receive enough commercial attention for the Atlantic contract to last long, and she switched to A&M Records for her following studio album.
+The lead single, however, was a commercial success and did well on adult contemporary-oriented stations.

 This title song came about when Peggy Lee was in London performing at the Royal Albert Hall in 1974.
 She invited Paul McCartney and his wife Linda to dinner at The Dorchester.
 McCartney brought a gift for Lee which was a song he had written with Linda called "Let's Love".
 Arrangements were made for the song to be recorded in June 1974 at the Record Plant in Los Angeles with McCartney producing.